Gaussian variational approximation for high-dimensional state space models: Introduction

-Another way to parametrize dependence in a high-dimensional Gaussian posterior approximation is to use a factor structure.
-Factor models \citep{Bartholomew2011} are well known to be useful for modeling dependence in high-dimensional settings. \citet{ong+ns17} recently considered a Gaussian variational approximation for factor covariance structures using stochastic gradient methods for the variational optimization.
-Computations in the variational optimization can be done efficiently in high-dimensions using the Woodbury formula \citep{woodbury1950inverting}.
-Factor structures in Gaussian variational approximation were used previously by \citet{Barber1998} and \citet{Seeger2000}, but these authors are concerned with situations where the variational objective can be computed analytically or with one-dimensional quadrature. \citet{rezende+mw14} considered a factor model for the precision matrix with one factor in some applications to some deep generative models arising in machine learning applications. \citet{Miller2016} considered factor parametrizations of covariance matrices for normal mixture components in a flexible variational boosting approximate inference method, including a method for exploiting the reparametrization trick for unbiased gradient estimation of the variational objective in that setting.
+Our approach is also related to recent high-dimensional Gaussian posterior approximations having a factor structure.
+Factor models \citep{Bartholomew2011} are well known to be useful for modeling dependence in high-dimensional settings. \citet{ong+ns17} consider a Gaussian variational approximation for factor covariance structures using stochastic gradient methods for the variational optimization.
+Computation in the variational optimization can be done efficiently in high dimensions using the Woodbury formula \citep{woodbury1950inverting}. \citet{Barber1998} and \citet{Seeger2000} used factor structures in GVA, but only when the variational objective can be computed analytically or with one-dimensional quadrature. \citet{rezende+mw14} consider a factor model for the precision matrix with one factor in some applications to some deep generative models arising in machine learning applications. \citet{Miller2016} considered factor parameterizations of covariance matrices for normal mixture components in a flexible variational boosting approximate inference method, including a method for exploiting the reparameterization trick for unbiased gradient estimation of the variational objective in that setting.

+Various other parameterizations of the covariance matrix in GVA were considered by \citet{Opper2009}, \citet{Challis2013} and \citet{Salimans2013}. \citet{Salimans2013} also considered efficient stochastic gradient methods for fitting such approximations, using both gradient and Hessian information and exploiting other structure in the target posterior distribution, as well as extensions to more complex hierarchical formulations including mixtures of normals.

+Our article makes use of both the conditional independence structure and the factor structure in forming the GVA for high dimensional state space models.
+Bayesian computations for state space models are well known to be challenging for complex nonlinear models.
+It is usually feasible to carry out MCMC on a complex state space model by sampling the states one at a time conditional on the neighbouring states (e.g., \citealp{carlin1992monte}); in general, sampling one state at a time requires careful convergence diagnosis and can fail if the dependence between states is strong. \cite{carter1994gibbs} document this phenomenon in linear Gaussian state space models, and we also document this problem of poor mixing for the spatio-temporal case \citep{wikle+h06} discussed later.